The HyperTexts

 were completely innocent women and children, even babies.
 If German courts had

-upheld the rights of these disenfranchised people, obviously the Holocaust could
+upheld the rights of all people, the Holocaust could

 rights, fair laws and fair courts for all human